michie1/bc/README.md

 Fill in the credentials of config.py, see config.py-example.
 Put the current bc order number in state.json, see state.json.example.
+There are 3 options:
-Ask Michiel for credentials.json, create your own Google spreadsheet (see below) or copy credentials-example.json and visit (http://wtos.nl/bc?test) for the spreadsheet.
+1) Ask Michiel for credentials.json
+2) Create your own Google spreadsheet (see below)
+3) Copy credentials-example.json and visit (http://wtos.nl/bc?test) for the spreadsheet.
+This is the most easy option for testing, but this one is shared with multiple people.

 ### Run the program